Stephen N. Lackey

-Stephen N. Lackey (born January 22, 1980) is a public affairs advisor, philanthropist and political fundraiser lauded for creating opportunities for large corporations and private donors to filter financial support into their communities.
-Lackey is the founder and head of The Stephen Lackey Trust, a think tank which works as a clearinghouse of ideas to solve global problems.
+Stephen N. Lackey (born January 22, 1980) is an American hedge fund manager, philanthropist and political fundraiser lauded for creating opportunities for large corporations and private donors to filter financial support into their communities.
+Lackey is the founder and head of Vival Capital Management, a hedge fund with more than $1 billion in assets, and The Stephen Lackey Trust, a think tank which works as a clearinghouse of ideas to solve global problems.
 He is most noted as a campaign bundler for the Republican Party.

 Public Affairs

 Lackey has provided nonprofit development and public affairs support to a number of organizations, and most notably worked as one of the youngest fundraising and development professionals for a major nonprofit in the state of Tennessee.
 He is also the organizer of TEDxSweetAuburn held in Atlanta, Georgia.

 Philanthropy

+Lackey has given more than $10 million to public charities and foundations, with a focus on children's healthcare.
 In 2010 Lackey consolidated his many giving programs into the Adults Getting Educated (AGE) nonprofit.
 The organization administers the 'Coming of AGE Scholarship' which supports college students in four states who have earned the GED credential.